Yoga for the Spine Immersion

 $325.00 per person (15 hours) or $420.00 per person for 20 hours which includes certification.

-Please consult the Course Outline and complete the required readings listed before the start of the course.
+Please review the Course Outline and complete any requirements listed before the start of the course.

 In the event you are unable to attend the course after registration, please refer to our Refund Policy.